GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 Stoplight::Light.default_data_store = Stoplight::DataStore::Redis.new(redis)
 {% endhighlight %}

 Now, we will use Stoplight in article#show route to responds with a fallback when something goes wrong.
-We need to add too the possibility to fail, to do it, we will add a code that will fail randomically.
-We need to create a command too.
+So, we have to add the possibility to fail then a code that fail can be useful.
+We also have to create a command.
 You can use all code directly on Article.find, but I will use a command to keep same pattern.

 Create a file into lib/commands/article folder, this command will be responsible to search an article and to encapsulate a circuit breaker behavior.
 Add the following lines into created file.
 {% highlight ruby %}